Sleep Apnea (cont.)

 - anesthesia risks (including allergic reaction, stroke, heart attack, and death), and

 - other unforeseen surgical complications.

 Surgery should be considered only after all the risks, benefits, and alternatives to surgery are understood.
-Some insurance companies require a 3-week trial of treatment with CPAP before they will even consider authorizing surgery for sleep apnea.
+Some insurance companies require a 3+-week trial of treatment with CPAP before they will even consider authorizing surgery for sleep apnea.
 This is not an unreasonable approach.
-CPAP, if tolerated, controls most sleep apnea, and this is better than all surgical options.
+CPAP, if tolerated, controls most sleep apnea, and this may be better better than surgical options.
 It is difficult to have a serious, permanent complication using CPAP as compared to the possibility of such a complication with surgery.

 - nasal airway surgery,

 - upper airway stimulation therapy,